South cleans up from tornadoes as blizzards advance north - NewsBreak

 South cleans up from tornadoes as blizzards advance north

-KEITHVILLE, La.
-(AP) — Communities from Texas to Florida began assisting survivors and cleaning up Thursday after tornadoes left scattered destruction and at least three people dead across the South.
+KEITHVILLE, La. — (AP) — Communities from Texas to Florida commenced assisting survivors and cleaning up Thursday after tornadoes left scattered destruction and at least three people dead across the South.
 To the north, blizzards continued to pound the Midwest as more ice and snow headed toward New England.

 Three straight days of volatile weather in the South continued as a possible tornado wrecked a building housing a cotton gin in rural Georgia and forecasters issued a stream of tornado warnings across the Florida peninsula.